massuus/dyslexia-extension/ReadMe.md

 * Per-page custom preferences.
 * **Word Guesser**: type a word as you think it’s spelled and the AI suggests the correct spelling.
 * One-click rewrite: fix grammar and spelling without changing the intended meaning.

+## 📝 Changelog

+### v0.3.1
+* Bionic bug with emojis: ensure emojis are not bolded in Bionic Reading mode.
+* Bionic bug not bolding some words: ensure Bionic Reading works correctly for all words.
+* Check if the **OpenAI API key** is valid when the user enters it.

 ---